jflec/bcg-atm/README.md

 **AllTheMons** was originally created by @easysqueeze.
 **AllTheMons Discord**: [Join here](https://discord.gg/gddMDWX2nS)

 **This pack was created with permission from each author.
-BigChadGuys makes no claim of ownership over these packs**
+BigChadGuys makes no claim of ownership over these packs.**

 ---